braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more.md

 tools: campaigns
 page_type: landing
 description: "This landing page is home to Campaign Testing and Tips.
-Here you can find resources, references and how-to articles on the different aspects of a campaign like rate-limiting, conversions, and A/B testing."
+Here you can find resources on campaign preferences like rate-limiting, conversions, and A/B testing."

 guide_featured_title: "Section Articles"
 guide_featured_list: